Sophie Donatien - Peintre plasticienne

 I was born in Fort-de-France, Martinique in 1967.

-Following my A1 Baccalaureate, which I studied for at Lycée Schoelcher, I continued my studies at the Academy of Fine Arts in Florence in Italie, following the lectures of Silvio Loffredo and then Gian Carlo Caldini from 1990 onwards.
-Alberto Manfredi and Amedeo Lanci initiated me into the art of engraving, particularly linocut from 1989 to 1991.
-I then continued my studies at the Ecole du Louvre in Paris.
+Following my A1 Baccalaureate, which I studied for at Lycée Schoelcher, I continued my studies at the Academy of Fine Arts in Florence in Italy, following the lectures of Silvio Loffredo and then Gian Carlo Caldini from 1990 onwards.

 Subsequently I gave art lessons until 2018 at a studio I founded in Martinique, Mille Reflets.